tcort/tcutils/README.md

 installation instructions provide directions for installing the software alongside the system software.

+There is also `libtc` which implements a portion of `libc` functionality.
+It provides a portable, well defined, and consistent interface with unit tests.

 ## Requirements

 * C compiler and standard build tools (make, sh, ...).